Early Signs and Symptoms of Brain Tumor!

 What is Brain Tumor?

-A brain tumor, like any other tumor in the body, occurs when at an abnormal rate to form a mass of abnormal cells.
+Like any other tumor in the body, a brain tumor occurs when at an abnormal rate to form a mass of abnormal cells.
 These tumors may be benign (non-cancerous) or malignant (cancerous).
 The tumors affect the function of normal brain cells by invading them or causing pressure on normal surrounding brain tissue.
-These tumors grow over a varying period of depending upon whether they are benign or malignant in nature.
-In India, approximately 45000 people, every year are diagnosed with brain tumor.
-If left untreated, a brain tumor can either destroy tissue or cause problems in other parts of the body because of the pressure the tumor puts on the brain.
+These tumors grow over a varying period depending upon whether they are benign or malignant.
+In India, approximately 45000 people are diagnosed with a brain tumor every year.
+If left untreated, a brain tumor can either destroy tissue or cause problems in other parts of the body because of the tumor’s pressure on the brain.

 Symptoms of Brain Tumor:

 - Hormonal disorders

 - Difficulty in reading and writing

 - Changes in mood, personality, or ability to concentrate

 - Muscle jerking or twitching (seizures or convulsions)